yidans/yidans.github.io/_pages/publications.md

 # Publications
+- Sun, Y., & Kejriwal, M. (2024).
+[A study of firm-switching of inventors in Big Tech using public patent data](https://link.springer.com/chapter/10.1007/978-3-031-75204-9_12) Book chapter in *Social Network Analysis and Mining Applications in Healthcare and Anomaly Detection*, 2024.
 - Sun, Y., & Kejriwal, M. (2023).
 [A structural study of Big Tech firm-switching of inventors in the post-recession era](https://arxiv.org/pdf/2307.07920). *In Proceedings of the International Conference on Advances in Social Networks Analysis and Mining* (pp. 670-677).
 - Sun, Y., & Kejriwal, M. (2023).
 [DeepGraph: Multi-Cluster Interactive Visualization of Complex Networks in a Learned Representation Space](https://dl.acm.org/doi/pdf/10.1145/3625007.3627515). *In Proceedings of the International Conference on Advances in Social Networks Analysis and Mining* (pp. 427-430).

 ---
+# Accepted
+- Gawin, C., Sun, Y., & Kejriwal, M. (2023).
+Navigating Semantic Relations: Challenges for Language Models in Abstract Common-Sense Reasoning, under review at *The Web Conference (TheWebConf)*, 2024.

+---

 # Under Review
 - Sun, Y. (2024).
 Scalable Estimation of Exponential Random Graph Models on Large Networks, under review at *The Web Conference (TheWebConf)*, 2024.
-- Gawin, C., Sun, Y., & Kejriwal, M. (2023).
-Navigating Semantic Relations: Challenges for Language Models in Abstract Common-Sense Reasoning, under review at *The Web Conference (TheWebConf)*, 2024.
-- Sun, Y., & Kejriwal, M. (2024).
-A study of firm-switching of inventors in Big Tech using public patent data, book chapter in *Social Network Analysis and Mining Applications in Healthcare and Anomaly Detection*, 2024 (in editorial preparation).
 - Patil, V., Bacha, S. V., Yamani, R., Sun, Y., & Kejriwal, M. (2024).
 Beyond the Star Rating: A Scalable Framework for Aspect-Based Sentiment Analysis Using LLMs and Text Classification, under review at *Journal of Computational Social Science*, 2024.
 - Sun, Y., & Kejriwal, M. (2024).
 Structural modeling of campaign finance decisions in the US House of Representatives, under review at *NPJ Complexity*, 2024.
 - Sun, Y., & Kejriwal, M. (2024).
 Is climate identity as polarized as political identity?, under review at *NPJ Climate Action*, 2024.